 … are you doing something wrong?

 …how much space does he need, and for how long?

 When women hear a guy needs space, they typically rush in to try and fix things.

-In this video, I explain why a guy might say he needs space and what you can do about it.
+In this video, I explain three reasons why men pull away and why a guy might say he needs space, as well as what you can do about it.

 There’s nothing more frustrating than when someone you really care about starts to slip away.
 When something feels like it’s breaking or slipping away, people naturally want to fix that problem.